 When you pursue God’s purpose for your life, everything you do and say is calibrated in such a way that mature wisdom and sound judgement will guide your every action and interaction and decision.
 Leadership is not about personality, it’s about behavior.
-I believe they will know Him by what they see in me.
+We believe they will know Him by what they see in me.

 We are called to minister to young people and mentor those who are developing them.
 To help them engage, discern and make good choices as they walk out their destiny.

 What does this consist of?

 - Being biblically grounded so my council is based on the Word of God and not my opinion.

 - Caring for them and not viewing it as a hassle or an obligation.
 It is a welcomed responsibility and an honor to serve them.